現在位置: 福岡市ホーム の中の創業・産業・ビジネス の中の創業(スタートアップ) の中の創業支援 の中のStartup Visa FAQ

 Question10: Although I do not intend to start a business myself (and will not be involved in the business), my family member (relative) plans to start a business in Fukuoka City.
 Am I also eligible to apply?

-This program is intended for foreign nationals who are starting a new business themselves (such as proprietors, executive managers, etc.), so family members and others are not eligible to apply.
-Even if your family members plan to work as employees, they are not eligible under this program.
+Answer10:No. This program is intended for foreign nationals who are starting a new business themselves (such as proprietors, executive managers, etc.), so family members who are not involved in the business are not included as applicants.
+Even if family members plan to work as employees, they are not eligible if they are not engaged in management.
 However, they may qualify for a different status of residence, so we recommend that you contact the Immigration Bureau for further guidance.

 Question11: I am planning to take over the operations of a company owned by my acquaintance.
 Am I eligible to apply for this program?